Pride parade: Croatia

 The first pride parade in Croatia was held on 29 June 2002 in Zagreb and has been held annually ever since.
 The attendance has gradually grown from 350 in 2002 to over 15,000 in 2013.
 Pride parades are also held in Split (since 2011) and Osijek (since 2014).

 Czech Republic

 The Prague Pride festival first took place in 2011.
 Before it, Pride Parades took place in several other cities in the Czech Republic, but nowhere did they turn into a regular tradition.
 The first year was attended by 8,000 people.
 Since then, the number of participants has increased.
-Before the pandemic, a total of 90,000 people visited the festival week and accompanying events, while 40,000 visited the Saturday parade.
-Due to the COVID-19 pandemic, the 2020 parade was replaced a Rainbow Cruise, but in 2022 the parade returned with a record 60,000 people came to it.
+Prior to the COVID-19 pandemic, the festival week and accompanying events attracted approximately 90,000 visitors, while around 40,000 people attended the annual parade.
+Due to the COVID-19 pandemic, the 2020 parade was replaced with a Rainbow Cruise.
+In 2022, the parade returned and attracted a record 60,000 participants.